LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 <h4>Training the Model</h4>
 <ul>
   <li><b>Data Collection:</b> Gather a large dataset of handwritten characters, each labeled with their correct character (such as the MNIST).</li>
-  <li><b>Feature Extraction:</b> Convert each handwritten character into a feature vector.
+  <li><b>Feature Extraction:</b> Convert each handwritten character into a <i>feature vector</i>.
 The features could include pixel locations, corner coordinates, location and nmuber of open spaces enclosed by loops, etc.</li>
   <li><b>Model Training:</b> The K-NN algorithm doesn’t require an explicit training step.
 Instead, it stores all the feature vectors and their corresponding labels.</li>
 </ul>
 <h4>Classification Using the Trained Model</h4>